AndreBaltazar8/ablac/docs/standard-library.md

 with checked operations and idempotent `close`; the LLVM backend lowers their trusted implementation directly instead of routing it through C. They are the out-parameter and bounded-buffer building blocks used by LLVM ORC and raw platform APIs.
-Raw intrinsics are callable only from a function-level trusted implementation; ordinary consumers borrow the checked resources.
+Raw dereference and call intrinsics are callable only from a function-level trusted implementation; ordinary consumers borrow the checked resources.
+A static reservation only produces an opaque integer address, while using that address as memory remains trusted.
 The trusted boundary also provides fixed-signature call-through-address operations for native extension entry points.
 Each operation encodes its exact pointer and integer lanes; there is no unchecked variadic call surface.
 Native counter integrations can use the monotonic atomic `i64` fetch-add operation instead of introducing a foreign runtime helper or data race.
-Trusted embedded drivers can also request function-scoped native storage with `nativeStackAllocate`; LLVM lowers it to `alloca`, and the unsafe 8/16/32/64-bit loads, stores, copy, and memory-set operations lower directly to LLVM memory instructions.
-The address must not escape its calling function.
-Persistent or ordinary application storage should continue to use ownership-checked resource types instead.
+Trusted embedded drivers can also request function-scoped native storage with `nativeStackAllocate`; LLVM lowers the intrinsic directly in its caller to `alloca`, and the unsafe 8/16/32/64-bit loads, stores, copy, and memory-set operations lower directly to LLVM memory instructions.
+The address must not escape its calling function. `nativeStaticAllocate` reserves one zero-initialized LLVM global per constant-sized call site for process-lifetime driver storage.
+Higher-level packages should wrap that raw address in a checked nominal handle or an ownership-checked resource type.

 `abla/sys/linux` is likewise explicit and target-specific.
 Its current x86-64 implementation lowers `openat`, `read`, `write`, `close`, and `getpid`